Why Do Hospital-Acquired Infections Occur?

 What Is the Most Common Type Of Hospital-Acquired Infection?

-The most common type of hospital-acquired infections usually come from contaminated medical devices (ventilators, catheters, IVs).
-They account for nearly two-thirds of all HAIs.
-Other HAIs include infections that develop following surgery, clostridium difficile colitis (also called C. diff), which affects the gastrointestinal system, and methicillin-resistant Staphylococcus aureus (MRSA), which is an antibiotic-resistant staph infection.
+The most common type of hospital-acquired infection is usually caused by contaminated medical devices (ventilators, catheters, IVs, etc.), which account for nearly two-thirds of all HAIs.
+Other HAIs include infections that develop following surgery, clostridium difficile infections (also called C. diff), which affects the gastrointestinal system, and methicillin-resistant Staphylococcus aureus (MRSA), which is an antibiotic-resistant staph infection.

 If any HAI is left untreated, it can result in the patient developing sepsis.
 Sepsis is a complication of an infection in which there is a poisoning of the bloodstream.
 It can progress quickly, so it must be treated as a medical emergency, or it can lead to death.

-Typically, infections are acquired in a hospital in three ways.
-These ways are often defined as specific risk factors, including patient risk factors, facility risk factors, and iatrogenic risk factors.
+Typically, infections are acquired in a healthcare facility in one (or more) of three ways.
+These ways are often defined as patient, facility, and iatrogenic risk factors:

-Facility risk factors – These risk factors include the cleanliness of the hospital, including the sterility of medical devices, cleanliness of building surfaces, concentration of patient beds, cleanliness of water supply systems, and effective filtration of the HVAC system.
-When any of these factors are not properly maintained, HAIs can result.
+Facility risk factors – These include the cleanliness of the hospital, including the sterility of medical devices, cleanliness of building surfaces, concentration of patient beds, cleanliness of water supply systems, and effective filtration of the HVAC system.
+When infection control procedures are not properly followed, HAIs can result.

 If there is medical negligence involved in an HAI case, it may be difficult to trace it back to the responsible party.
 When that cannot be done, the hospital itself is likely to be held liable.
-Hospitals have policies and procedures regarding sanitation in place to help keep patients safe from the bacteria and germs present in the facility.
+All healthcare facilities have policies and procedures regarding sanitation, disease control, and infection prevention practices in place to help keep patients safe from the bacteria and germs present in the facility.
 Protocols include things like how to keep surgical incisions clean, changing bedding regularly, sterilizing surgical tools, and more.
-Suppose it can be proven that the hospital or a hospital employee failed to adhere to safety protocols, either intentionally or not and that those actions (or inactions) caused an HAI in a patient.
-In that case, the hospital may be found liable for the patient’s damages.
+Suppose it can be proven that the hospital or a hospital employee failed to adhere to safety protocols, either intentionally or not, and that those actions (or inactions) caused an HAI in a patient.
+In that case, the hospital and/or the healthcare workers involved may be found liable for the patient’s damages.

 What Should You Do If You Developed An HAI In The Hospital?